MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/winui/offline.md

 ---
 title: Add offline data sync to your Windows (WinUI3) app
-description: Add offline data sync to your Windows (WPF) app using Azure Mobile Apps with our tutorial.
+description: Add offline data sync to your Windows (WinUI3) app using Azure Mobile Apps with our tutorial.
 author: adrianhall
 ms.service: mobile-services
 ms.topic: article